dark-galaxy/darkgalaxy-manual-old/content/getting-started/core-concepts.md

 Your Home World, as well as any planets you colonise or invade will produce [resources](/content/reference/list-of-resources.md) from structures based on the planet abundances.
 These Resources can be spent on Structures, Ships, Soldiers or Scans.

-See the [Planets Page](/content/getting-started/core-concepts/planets.md) for more details on how planets work.
+See the [Planet Resources Page](/content/getting-started/core-concepts/planet-resources.md) for more details on how resource income works, and is calculated.